OWI Child Endangerment

 Child Protective Services May Get Involved

-Michigan law enforcement is obligated to notify Child Protective Services (CPS) regarding your criminal offenses that put a child in danger.
+Michigan law enforcement must notify Child Protective Services (CPS) regarding your criminal offenses that put a child in danger.
 If CPS does get involved, do not answer any questions.
 Contact a lawyer immediately.
-CPS and the police are not there to help you under these circumstances, their only purpose is to build a case.
-Remember, anything you say, “can and will be used against you.”
+CPS and the police are not there to help you under these circumstances; their only purpose is to build a case.
+Remember, anything you say “can and will be used against you.”

 Criminal Defense Lawyers Who Can Help You

 If you are accused of operating while impaired with child endangerment, act now, and look to the experienced and knowledgeable attorneys of LEWIS & DICKSTEIN, P.L.L.C.
 Our team of skilled criminal defense attorneys can help you from start to finish.
 We have effective strategies to defend you.
 We know how to confront the most zealous prosecutors and tenacious CPS investigators.
-LEWIS & DICKSTEIN, P.L.L.C. will fight tirelessly for you to ensure that you receive an outstanding outcome from your legal challenges.
+LEWIS & DICKSTEIN, P.L.L.C. will fight tirelessly for you to ensure you receive an outstanding outcome from your legal challenges.
 Call us for a free consultation and confidential case evaluation.
 We will find a way to help you!

 Call us today at (248) 263-6800 for a free consultation or complete a Request for Assistance Form.
 We will contact you promptly and find a way to help you.